A topic from the subject of Spectroscopy in Chemistry.

 • Mass spectrometer: The instrument used to measure the m/z of ions.

-• Ion source: The device that produces ions from the sample.
+• Ion source: The component that ionizes the sample.

-• Mass analyzer: The device that separates ions by their m/z.
+• Mass analyzer: The component that separates ions based on their m/z.

-• Detector: The device that measures the abundance of ions.
+• Detector: The component that detects and measures the abundance of separated ions.

 Types of Experiments

-• Qualitative analysis: Identifying the compounds in a sample.
+• Qualitative analysis: Identifying the compounds present in a sample.

-• Quantitative analysis: Determining the amount of a particular compound in a sample.
+• Quantitative analysis: Determining the amount of a specific compound in a sample.

-• Isotopic analysis: Measuring the relative abundance of different isotopes of an element.
+• Isotopic analysis: Measuring the relative abundance of different isotopes of an element within a sample.

 Data Analysis